Sales Motivation: 5 Tips to Hit Quota

 Your sales team’s tactics become very clear when framed in relation to previous performance.
 If you achieved 50% of quota last quarter, what would you do to achieve 75%?
 Would you do more outbound?
 Would you improve your product knowledge?

-Turn off the leaderboard.
+Turn off the sales leaderboard.

 This tip is the most counter-intuitive.
 We tend to think of salespeople as “competitive,” but research from the Wharton School at the University of Pennsylvania tells us the exact opposite: stack-rank leaderboards reduce overall performance, including the performance of star sales reps!